Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Can Attachment Styles Change?

-Attachment styles are not permanent personality labels.
+Attachment styles are not fixed.

-They are patterns learned in response to safety or instability.
+They are patterns learned through experience.

 Read more: Can Attachment Styles Change?.

-Why This Matters After a Breakup
+Why Attachment Styles Matter After a Breakup

-Understanding your attachment style does something powerful.
+Understanding your attachment style changes everything.

 You’re not weak.